funkygao/gafka/cmd/kateway/README.md

   - kguard
 - [ ] ehaproxy sometimes haproxy process didn't exit normally
 - [ ] bug: when shutdown, consumer group is not sync'ed with sub server stop
+- [X] 1 consumer group can only Sub 1(not 2 or more) topic
+  - lessen the thundering hurd because rebalance when group members change
+  - better manageable
 - [X] bug: kateway gone, but kguard kateway.pubsub.fail didn't notice
 - [X] zk session expires and ephemeral znodes?
 - [X] IO load balance for hinted handoff